LottePitcher/opinionated-package-starter/.github/UsingTheTemplate.md

 - Create the nuget package locally:
    - Create a local directory, e.g. c:\nuget.local
    - Add this as a nuget source: `dotnet nuget add source c:\nuget.local`
-   - Pack your package project to this location (note the use of a version number): `dotnet pack --configuration Release /p:Version=0.0.1 --output c:\nuget.local`
+   - Open a command prompt in the package project folder and pack your package to this location (note the use of a version number): `dotnet pack --configuration Release /p:Version=0.0.1 --output c:\nuget.local`
    - Spin up a new Umbraco site and install this nuget package
    - Test that the package works as expected